dayanavazquez/ORTools/README.md

  according to the problems.

-5. The "variants" folder within "examples" contains the algorithms to solve the variants of the problem in question.
+5. The "execute" folder contains the algorithms to solve the problem in question.

 6. The "solutions" folders contain the solutions according to the instances evaluated in the problem.
  Example: ("solutions_bhcvrp" -> contains the results of the instances within "bhcvrp_instances")

+7. The "run.py" file contains the code to run the program.